More Than a Game: What Haiti Taught Me in Ninety Minutes

 When the spies returned from the Promised Land, an entire generation chose fear over faith.
 They grumbled.
 They doubted.
 They refused to believe God's promise.

-But Caleb stood apart.
+But Caleb and Joshua stood apart.

 While the majority trembled, they believed.